 - Can take a while to charge deeply discharged batteries

 - Cords can’t be switched out for longer versions

 Finally, we have another option for the budget-minded consumer.
 This LST model is the most affordable deep cycle battery charger you’ll find.
 While it’s not the fastest charger out there, it will maintain your battery anywhere, in any conditions.

 The design of this charger is impressive.
-It’s not only very lightweight, it’s also completely waterproof.
+It’s not only very lightweight but also completely waterproof.
 The all-plastic casing means you can mount it on any boat without concern.

 If you want fast charging, you may need to look elsewhere.
 For regular maintenance, though, this is arguably the best boat charger for the money.

 - Compact and portable

 - Fully waterproof